dshanske/indieweb-post-kinds/readme.txt

 Indieweb Post Kinds adds a Custom Taxonomy to the standard post type in Wordpress that allows posts to have a semantic component, based on the same conventions as the built-in Post Formats.

 While the conventions are the same as post formats and thus can be used for theming, post kinds are less about formatting and more about responding to and interacting with other sites.
+It is best to disable post formats in favor of post kinds.

 It also allows archives of replies, likes, reposts, etc. as well as adding the  appropriate classes to links within same.

 Some of the kinds will not be used by everyone...the ability to hide/disable options not being used is a future feature.

 == Post Kinds ==

+To exclude kinds from the post selector, add the following to your wp-config.php file.

+define('POST_KIND_EXCLUDE', 'note,article');

+This will exclude the note and article from showing up in the post editor.
+It will not disable them on existing posts.

 = The Non-Response Kinds =